01 of 08

 Reassemble and/or replace the duct sections, keeping the following recommendations in mind:

 - It's best to use an adjustable, rigid, 90-degree elbow at the exhaust end of the dryer.
-The semi-rigid flexible duct can kink when the dryer is pushed back into place, causing a major obstruction to exhaust flow.
+Flexible duct can kink when the dryer is pushed back into place, causing a major obstruction to exhaust flow.

 - A section of flexible metal transition duct is acceptable between the dryer elbow and the rigid duct in the wall provided the transition duct is UL-listed for this use and is permitted under the local building code.
 Do not use unlisted metal transition duct or any foil or vinyl flexible duct.